ProximityShortcuts User Guide

 What is ProximityShortcuts?

-ProximityShortcuts is a macOS menu bar app that automatically triggers shortcuts based on your iPhone or Apple Watch proximity.
+ProximityShortcuts is a macOS menu bar app that automatically triggers shortcuts based on the proximity of your iPhone, Apple Watch, or any other Bluetooth device you carry with you, such as fitness bracelets, smart rings, or BLE tags.
 When your device moves away from your Mac, it can run shortcuts like locking your screen, pausing music, or turning off lights.
-When you return, it can resume playback, or turn lights back on, etc. (It can't unlock your Mac due to security reasons)
+When you return, it can resume playback, turn lights back on, and so on.

 Think of it as "presence detection" for your Mac - it knows when you're nearby and when you've left, then takes actions you define.